 - ½ cup cilantro finely chopped

 - Add chopped onion and brown on medium-low heat for 5-7 minutes.

-- Add crushed ginger and garlic and fry for 30 seconds.
+- Add crushed ginger and garlic and fry for 30 seconds or until fragrant.

 - Add ground spices (turmeric, red chili and coriander powder) and fry for 30 seconds – 1 minute until aromatic.
 Splash with water to deglaze the pan if necessary.

-- Add tomatoes and salt.
+- Add chili, tomatoes and salt.
 Fry on high heat to soften the tomatoes, about 5 minutes.

-- Add potatoes and coat in masala for 2 - 5 minutes.
+- Add potatoes and stir well to coat in masala.